 Let's say we have the following structure:

-file: Alien Hominid.gba title: Alien Hominid developer: Zoo Digital assets.boxFront: assets/covers/Alien_Hominid.jpg assets.logo: assets/logos/Alien_Hominid_logo.jpg
+collection: Game Boy Advance extension: gba game: Alien Hominid file: Alien Hominid.gba developer: Zoo Digital assets.box_front: assets/covers/Alien_Hominid.jpg assets.logo: assets/logos/Alien_Hominid_logo.jpg

-Similarly, you can also set default assets for a collection in the
+Similarly, you can also set default assets for a collection by adding a

 However, note that using these default assets depends on the theme set in Pegasus, as a theme's creator can decide to use a different artwork for such purposes as well.